schech1/Screen2Code/privacy-policy.md

-Privacy Policy
+Privacy Policy for Screen2Code
 Effective Date: 20.02.2025
-Last Updated: 20.02.2025

-1. Introduction

-Welcome to Screen2Code (“we,” “us,” or “our”).
-Your privacy is important to us.
-This Privacy Policy explains how we collect, use, and protect your information when you use our app.
+Screen2Code (“we”, “our”, “us”) is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, and disclose your information when you use our application, Screen2Code (the “App”).

-By using Screen2Code, you agree to the terms outlined in this policy.
-If you do not agree, please do not use the app.
+By using the App, you agree to the collection and use of information in accordance with this Privacy Policy.

-2. Information We Collect
+1. Information We Collect

-a.
-Information You Provide
-We do not require any personal information for you to use Screen2Code.
-However, if you contact us for support, we may collect your name and email address.

-b.
-Automatically Collected Information
-When you use Screen2Code, we may collect limited, non-personal data such as:

-App usage analytics (e.g., feature engagement, crash reports) Device information (e.g., operating system, device model)
-c.
-Screenshots & Images
-Screen2Code processes images locally on your device.
-We do not store, upload, or share your screenshots.
-3. How We Use Your Information

-We use collected data to:

-Improve app functionality and user experience
-Fix bugs and enhance performance
-Respond to support inquiries
+We do not collect any personal data directly from users.
+The only data collected is the following:

+Apple Standard Analytics: We may collect data via Apple’s standard analytics tools through App Store Connect for operational and performance monitoring.
+This data is anonymized and does not identify individual users.
+Base64-Encoded Screenshot Data: The App allows you to upload a screenshot for the purpose of generating code.
+This image is converted to a base64-encoded string and sent to OpenAI’s API to generate code based on the screenshot.
-We do not sell, rent, or share your data with third parties.
+We do not store, share, or process this data beyond its submission to OpenAI’s API for the purpose of generating code.

+2. Use of Third-Party Services

+We use OpenAI’s API to process screenshots and generate code.
+When you submit a screenshot to the App, it is transmitted to OpenAI’s servers, and the resulting code is sent back to the App.
+OpenAI’s use of your data is governed by their own privacy policy, which you can review on their website.

+We do not control the data processing by OpenAI and are not responsible for how they handle your information.

-4. Data Storage & Security
+3. Data Retention and Storage

-Your data is processed on-device and is not stored on our servers.
+We do not store any of the data you submit through the App.
+All screenshots are processed in real-time, and no personal information or image data is retained on our servers.

+4. Security

-We use industry-standard security measures to protect any data collected.
+We employ industry-standard security measures to protect any data submitted to the App, but it’s important to understand that no method of transmission over the internet or electronic storage is 100% secure.
+We cannot guarantee the absolute security of your information.

-5. Third-Party Services
+5. User Rights

-We may use third-party tools such as:

-Apple Analytics (for usage statistics)
-Crashlytics (for bug tracking)
-These services collect anonymized data and do not identify you personally.

-6. Your Rights & Choices

-Opt-Out: You can disable analytics tracking in your device settings.
-Access & Deletion: Since we do not store personal data, there is nothing to request or delete.
+Since we do not collect, store, or process personal information beyond the temporary submission of your screenshots to OpenAI, there are no data access, correction, or deletion rights that apply.

-7. Changes to This Policy
+6. Changes to This Privacy Policy

-We may update this Privacy Policy from time to time.
-We will notify you of any significant changes by updating the Effective Date at the top of this page.
+We reserve the right to update or modify this Privacy Policy at any time.
+Any changes will be reflected in the updated version of this Privacy Policy, which will be accessible in the App and on our website.

-8. Contact Us
+7. Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at:
+If you have any questions or concerns about this Privacy Policy or the data practices of Screen2Code, please contact us at:

-📧 Email: christoph@scherbeck.tech
+📧 christoph@scherbeck.tech

-This Privacy Policy ensures compliance with Apple’s App Store Guidelines and GDPR/CCPA requirements.
-Let me know if you need any adjustments! 🚀